 - Cake Walk, #297, 100 Feet Rd, Indira Nagar, ☏ +91 80 2520 5393.

 - Take 5, 54, MSK Plaza, HAL II Stage Indiranagar.
-A Jazz themed restaurant that serves great American style food and offers a large selection of beers.
-They don't always play jazz but the food and drink is consistently good.
+A Jazz-themed restaurant that serves great American-style food and offers a large selection of beers.
+They don't always play jazz, but the food and drink are consistently good.

 Splurge